tesoph/MS1_Portfolio/README.md

 ## Testing

 ### Index.html
 On the desktop version of the website, when an image in the gallery is hovered over it is enlarged and a blur effect is applied to the image to visually indicate that you can click on it.
-Clicking on an image is an intuitive action for a mobile user and there is not a :hover function on touchscreen devices, but when clicked the effect is applied.
+Clicking on an image is an intuitive action for a mobile user and there is not a :hover function on touchscreen devices, but when pressed the effect is applied.

 There is no header on the index page to contribute to a minimal design.